rmaree/tecmap/README.md

 ## Data preparation
 1. Create `data/` local directory

-2. Download into ´data/` local directory GTFS static routes and stops data (latest version from [https://beltac.tec-wl.be](https://beltac.tec-wl.be/Current%20GTFS/) or [https://busmaps.com/en/belgium/TEC-Transit/tec-transit](https://busmaps.com/en/belgium/TEC-Transit/tec-transit) )
+2. Download into `data/` local directory GTFS static routes and stops data (latest version from [https://beltac.tec-wl.be](https://beltac.tec-wl.be/Current%20GTFS/) or [https://busmaps.com/en/belgium/TEC-Transit/tec-transit](https://busmaps.com/en/belgium/TEC-Transit/tec-transit) )

 3. Convert GTFS static and dynamic data using `python3 convert_data.py` script:

     2.1 static `data/stops.txt` will be converted to `data/stops.js`  (contains names of bus stops)

-    2.2 dynamic `data/stop_times.txt` (contains routes with sequences of bus stops and arrival times) will be converted to multiple `data/stop_times.js` files splitted by days using filter_strings
+    2.2 dynamic `data/stop_times.txt` (contains routes with sequences of bus stops and arrival times) will be converted to multiple `data/stop_times.js` files split by days using filter_strings
-   The original data is splitted into multiple .js files using the filter_strings to avoid loading too much data in the browser.
+   The original data is split into multiple .js files using the filter_strings to avoid loading too much data in the browser.
 In tecmap.html the appropriate js file is loaded on-the-fly according e.g. to the day of the week and holidays (Belgium).

     2.3 static `data/routes.txt` will be converted to `data/routes.js`  (contains route short and long names)